Gwen Moffat: Media

 Moffat featured in the BBC film Eye to Eye, broadcast in 1958.
 Joe Brown did the hard amateur climbing and Moffat, the professional, took her husband up a route on Idwal Slabs.
 In 2015 Jen Randall and Claire Carter made a film, Operation Moffat, based on Moffat's autobiographical book Space below my Feet.
 The film was premiered during Banff Mountain Film Festival's UK tour, and has won over 20 international film awards.
 Moffat is included in Herrington's photographic work The Climbers featuring 60 climbers considered legends of the 20th century.
 In 2017 she contributed to a documentary Give Me Space Below My Feet, for BBC Radio 3.

+In 2015, the short documentary Operation Moffat—directed by Jen Randall and Claire Carter, and inspired by Moffat’s autobiography Space Below My Feet—won Best Climbing Film and the People’s Choice Award at the Kendal Mountain Festival.